chrismacp/chrismacp.github.io/_posts/2024-06-03-downgrading-macos-with-a-broken-screen.md

 ---

 Recently, my trusty Macbook Pro (2015) fell off a low bed and the screen broke.
-Not the first fall it's had over the last 9 and a bit years, but I was disamyed to see the end result this time around.
+Not the first fall it's had over the last 9 and a bit years, but I was dismayed to see the end result this time around.

+{% include figure image_path="/assets/images/downgrading-macos-with-a-broken-screen/broken-screen.jpg" alt="Broken screen on my laptop" caption="Broken screen on my laptop" %}

 I use my laptop for all sorts of things, including music production, and decided to get a new one.
 The broken laptop would still work fine as a desktop machine though and I have some old hardware that I had to stop using due to support ending after High Sierra version of macOS.
 So, I decided to downgrade MacOS to High Sierra and keep the laptop as a music making machine, enabling me to get my old Saffire Pro 10 soundcard back in use.

 This blog post just outlines the steps I took, some of the problems I had, and the solutions I found.
 It's not an exact walkthrough though.

 ## Installation process

 Ideally I would just use my Time Machine backups to revert the OS back to High Sierra, that would have been the most straight forward option.
 Alas, my backups do not go that far back.

 Having experience installing various flavours of Linux using bootable USBs, I discovered that this was an option here and decided to go with it.
 This means erasing my laptop drive and losing all my data, however I have everything backed up in Time Machine and on other backup drives.

 ### Preparing the installer